Jacobsmi/DiscordPyBot/README.md

 ## Commands

 - !setlocation => Allows a discord user to set what country they are from
-  - If your country has more than two words you should surround your country name in quotes
+  - If your country has more than two words there is no need to surround it in quotes